 The bond will be either six or seven years term; the exact length of time depends on the applicant’s birth date.
 The cost will be a one-time payment of $50 for that period.
 To terminate your bond for any reason requires 60 days’ prior notice.

-Finally, more information on what is needed for a bond in Michigan can be found @ Michigan Notary Bond Requirements or purchase your bond by calling 248-888-1134.
+Finally, more information on bond requirements in Michigan can be found at Michigan Notary Bond Requirements or purchase your bond by calling 248-888-1134.